Not Fade Away

 Nashville Scene Best of 2011

-Who was this skinny kid from Lubbock, Texas, a high school graduate whose unique blend of country and R&B not only defined the 50s but the 60s as well?
+Who was this skinny kid from Lubbock, Texas--a high school graduate whose unique blend of country and R&B not only defined the 50s but the 60s as well?
 Like Elvis ("without him none of us would have made it," said Holly) the original lineup of the Crickets, Holly's backing band, were comprised of just bass, drums, and guitars.
 But unlike Elvis (who was an underrated rhythm guitarist), Holly plugged in with a new instrument--the Fender Stratocaster--and truly led his band with a singular style that could jump from rhythm to lead and back again.
 Holly used the studio as a workshop, trying unusual sounds like celeste, double tracked voices, and box drums.
-On stage, the Crickets were loud, raucous, and lean.
-They once played the Apollo Theater for a week straight--the only rock and roll band on the bill--and got standing ovations.
+On stage, the Crickets put on a lean, loud, and raucous, show.
+Their tour of England inspired the future Beatles, the Hollies, the Who, T-Rex, Led Zeppelin, and the Rolling Stones.

 Once a star, Buddy sought collaborations with King Curtis, Ray Charles and Mahalia Jackson.
 Sensing that Greenwich Village might be the next great music scene, he and his wife, Maria Elena, found an apartment near Washington Square.
 He enrolled in Lee Strasberg's Actor's Studio, made plans for a Spanish language album ("It's the beauty of the language I'm interested in"), and imagined a music center in Lubbock so young musicians, like his protégé Waylon Jennings, could learn the business.

 And he's still here.
 Everyday.
 I hear the echo of his forward thinking spirit in these strong, thoughtful songs.
 Buddy wasn’t allowed a long life yet somehow, his songs are all about perspective.
 They still cut.
 They still heal.
-And isn’t it good to be reminded that beautiful things come from everywhere, even a little town in Texas.
+And isn’t it good to be reminded that beautiful things can come from everywhere, even a little town in Texas.

-If anyone asks you what kind of music you play, tell him 'pop.'
-Don't tell him 'rock'n'roll' or they won't even let you in the hotel--Buddy Holly
+If anyone asks you what kind of music you play, tell them 'pop.'
+Don't tell them 'rock 'n' roll'